markalanboyd/Audulus-DSP/README.md

 ### Quick Start

-1. Declare your inputs and outputs in the inspector panel.
+1. Declare your inputs and outputs in the inspector panel separated by a space.
 1. Initialize your global variables and constants.
 1. Declare your functions.
 1. Add the boilerplate code: